Bias Incidents and Hate Crimes

 Un-enrollment from a Course and/or Academic Program: A student may be unenrolled from a course and/or an academic program.
 In such cases, tuition and fees for the course will not be refunded to the student.

-Order [Directive] of No Contact: An order that restricts communication/contact between two or more parties.
+No Contact Order/Directive: An order that restricts communication/contact between two or more parties.

 Disciplinary Probation: A period of time during which a student’s behavior is subject to examination.